-Mappings were based on data provided by: Entrez Gene ftp://ftp.ncbi.nlm.nih.gov/gene/DATA With a date stamp from the source of: 2012-Sep4 hgug4101aGO
+Mappings were based on data provided by: Entrez Gene ftp://ftp.ncbi.nlm.nih.gov/gene/DATA With a date stamp from the source of: 2013-Mar5 hgug4101aGO 9 hgug4101aG0 Maps between manufacturer IDs and Gene Ontology (GO) IDs hgug4101aGO is an R object that provides mappings between manufacturer identifiers and the GO identifiers that they are directly associated with.
+This mapping and its reverse mapping (hgug4101aGO2PROBE) do NOT associate the child terms from the GO ontology with the gene.
+Only the directly evidenced terms are represented here.

 '''

-\begin{array}{l} x <- \mbox{ hgug4101aGENENAME} \\ \# \mbox{ Get the probe identifiers that are mapped to a gene name} \\ mapped_probes <- \mbox{ mappedkeys}(x) \\ \# \mbox{ Convert to a list} \\ xx <- \mbox{ as.list}(x[mapped_probes]) \\ \mbox{ if}(length(xx) > 0) \\ \\ \# \mbox{ Get the GENENAME for the first five probes} \\ xx[1:5] \end{array}

-'''

-'''
+x <- hgug4101aGENENAME

+Get the probe identifiers that are mapped to a gene name

+mapped_probes <- mappedkeys(x)

+Convert to a list

+xx <- as.list(x[mapped_probes])

+if(length(xx) > 0) {

+Get the GENENAME for the first five probes

+xx[1:5]

 Get the first one

 xx[[1]]

 }

 '''